mparker3/makefilemcp/README.md

 # makefilemcpserver

-An MCP (Model Context Protocol) server that exposes Makefile targets as callable tools for AI assistants like Claude.
+An MCP (Model Context Protocol) server that exposes Makefile targets as callable tools for AI assistants like Claude, Cursor, etc.

 ⚠️ **ALPHA SOFTWARE - LOCAL USE ONLY** ⚠️
 This server executes Make commands with user-provided arguments.
 Only use in trusted environments.

-## Features

-- **Dynamic Discovery**: Automatically parses your Makefile and exposes each target as a tool
-- **Target Descriptions**: Extracts descriptions from comments preceding Make targets
-- **Flexible Arguments**: Pass additional arguments to any Make command
-- **Cross-Platform**: Works on macOS, Linux, and Windows (with make installed)
+It intelligently parses out commands and args.
+This almost certainly won't work flawlessly for your Makefile.
+In fact, it might not even work at all.

 ## Installation